 As explained in CHEMEON’s November 2016, Petition for Cancellation of a federal registration of the Metalast mark owned by David Semas, in July 2015 David Semas filed for renewal of the registration by submitting a fraudulent statement of use of the mark along with, and based solely upon, fraudulent specimens of use of the mark.
 The fraudulent specimens were from Metalast International, LLC years before and not in use in commerce by anyone, including David Semas, for many years prior to his filing of his July 2015 registration renewal.

-The company will continue to offer the same products previously provided by Metalast International, LLC but will provide them under the CHEMEON mark going forward, with increased service, research and development.
+The company will continue to offer the same products previously provided by Metalast International, LLC, and others products as well, but provides them under the CHEMEON mark as it has since after June 9, 2015,with increased service, research and development.

 THE CHEMEON v.
 METALAST INTERNATIONAL, INC., LITIGATION

 THE FOLLOWING SETS FORTH CHEMEON’S OPINIONS BASED ON COURT DOCUMENTS AND DECISIONS.
 IT IS NOT A CONTRACT OR CONTRACTUAL REPRESENTATION OR WARRANTY.
 CHEMEON WELCOME’S ANY QUESTION ABOUT THIS FROM ANY ACTUAL OR POTENTIAL CHEMEON DISTRIBUTOR, CUSTOMER, OR CUSTOMER OF A CHEMEON DISTRIBUTOR.

 Q1.
 Is it true that CHEMEON entered into a settlement agreement banning it from any use of the term Metalast?